GoogleChrome/web.dev/src/site/content/en/learn/css/color/index.md

 Gradients accept two or more colors in any combination of color format, such as hex, rgb or hsl.

 {% Aside %}
-There's lots to learn with gradients so we wrote a whole lesson on how to use them.
+There's lots to learn with gradients so we wrote [a whole lesson](/learn/css/gradients) on how to use them.

-@@TODO link to gradients lesson
 {% endAside %}

 Finally, `border-color`, and `outline-color` set the color for borders and outlines on your boxes.